impossiblynew/owikidata/README.md

 # owikidata - OCaml Wikidata
 **WARNING - THIS LIBRARY IS IN ALPHA - EXPECT RANDOM BREAKING CHANGES**

-An OCaml library for parsing Wikidata JSON strings into more OCaml-friendly formats.
+An OCaml library (inspired by [qwikidata](https://github.com/kensho-technologies/qwikidata)) for parsing Wikidata JSON strings into more OCaml-friendly formats.
 It does not currently provide any faculties for retrieving Wikidata JSON strings.

 ## Installation
 Clone the repository, then use opam to install: